dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 The usually way of searching through persistent data is usually done by saving it in a database usually consisting of key-value entries stored in tables.

 The data for this problem consist of ranges, which means that the choice of database type is not obvious, and depends on different factors.
-It depends on range-size, gap-size (between each range), data-size pr entry, how many keys there can exist in total, and number of entries - and ofc how complicated of a implementation you want.
+It depends on range-size, gap-size (between each range), payload-size pr. entry, how many keys there can exist in total, and number of entries - and of course how complicated of a implementation you want.

-For this problem i have chosen to look into tree structures and full-table structures.
+For this problem i have chosen to look into tree and table structures.

 Lets declare some variables:
 ```